starryxoxo/treeajmgar/src/site/notes/Home.md

 {"dg-publish":true,"permalink":"/home/","title":"the sworn library","tags":["gardenEntry"]}
 ---

 # Hello!
-WYou are in the unstable version of the sworn library.
+You are in the unstable version of the sworn library.
 This domain is for testing purposes only.
 Please refer to the main website.

 <button onclick="window.location.href='https://swrn.vercelmapp'" class="squared-button">Main website</button>